Cyanilux

 Note that the SamplerState node generates it’s reference based on the other settings so it cannot be edited.
 That data type also cannot be set through C# though.

-Most properties will also have an Exposed tickbox.
+Most properties will also have an Exposed tickbox, or Scope dropdown in newer versions (with Local or Global options).

-If not exposed, the properties will not appear in the Material Inspector, but some properties can still be set from C# - but only as a Global Shader Property using the static methods in the Shader class.
+If un-exposed/global, the properties will not appear on the Material, but can still be set from C# as a Global Shader Property - by using the static methods in the Shader class.
 This means all instances of the material, and even materials sharing the same reference will use that value.
 This can be very useful for easily sending data into all shaders/materials that shouldn’t change per-object.

 The Default field is the value the property will default to when a Material is first created.